pwscup/pwssite/2021/markdown/cup21_e.md

 ## Organizer
 PWS Committee in the Computer Security Special Interest Group of the Information Processing Society of Japan
-(PWSCUP2021 is a co-located workshop with the Computer Security Symposium 2021.)
+(PWS Cup 2021 is a co-located workshop with the Computer Security Symposium 2021.)

 ## Schedule
 TBD

-## How to attend the PWSCUP2021
+## How to attend the PWS Cup 2021
 TBD

 ## Twitter